 Anonymous sources are not always trustworthy

-The authors name should be shown a prominent place in the article, and sources should not be anonymous.
+The authors name should be shown a prominent place in the article, and sources should generally not be anonymous.
 There has been a number of cases where even mainstream news got mislead by anonymous sources, and cases where anonymity was abused to spread lies.

 Using an anonymous wordpress site or similar

 Some of my friends uncritically re-share content from anonymous wordpress blogs, and I truly wonder why?
 I mean why would anyone, ever, want to share something from a random, anonymous, wordpress blog?
 It does not make any sense.
-Especially not when combined with other red flags, such as sensationalistic claims in the articles title.
+Especially not when combined with other red flags, such as sensationalistic claims in the title.

 The website is exclusively focusing on controversial subjects